daniyosopov/CS-255-System-Analysis-and-Design/README.md

  By following along with interview transcript.
 The needs and ideas of the system were clearly laid out.

- following an agile model working within a SCRUM team.
+The approach I would choose is the agile model working within a SCRUM team.
 The project is broken down into smaller parts and divided between the strengths of the team members.